The Importance of Optimizing the Contingent Worker Experience

 If hirers fail to get their processes right, they risk losing all of the benefits that make working with the contingent labor market so attractive.

 In this article, we’ll take a look at why it’s crucial to present contingent workers with streamlined recruitment, onboarding, management and end-of-contract processes.
+Or find out how JoinedUp can help you improve efficiency with a seamless approach to multi-labor source management, talk to one of our experts today.

 Defining the Contingent Worker